webcrumbs-community/webcrumbs/README.md

 <p align="center"><b>
-  We are working on a major overhaul of the repository, so we are currently NOT accepting contributions, but this will change soon 👀 </br>Star the repository and sign up at <a href="https://webcrumbs.org">webcrumbs.org</a> to be notified when we launch!
+  We are working on a major overhaul of the repository, <br/>so we are currently NOT accepting contributions, but this will change soon 👀 </br>Star the repository and sign up at <a href="https://webcrumbs.org">webcrumbs.org</a> to be notified when we launch!
 </b></p>

 <p align="center">